Farmers show us the way to make a difference

 In this regard, farmers are an example for us all.
 They show us how passion, determination and development enable them to take care of our planet, to contribute to something much wider than their daily work.
 Our vision for biodynamic farming is an ongoing and ever-evolving collaboration between human beings and nature, in which both can flourish.
 Given the current climate crisis, we cannot afford to compromise the well-being of our environment.
 Our devoted farmers are well-aware of our shared responsibility towards the protection of our planet.

-We hope that World Biodynamic Day will inspire you to fight for what you believe in, to protect nature and work for positive change in the world, and to believe in your own capacity to overcome the challenges that we face now.
+We hope that the World Biodynamic Day will inspire you to fight for what you believe in, to protect nature and work for positive change in the world, and to believe in your own capacity to overcome the challenges that we face now.
 Only passion and determination give us the strength we need to tackle today’s challenges.